What is Ethical Banking?

 Triodos is at the top of the Ethical Consumer leaderboard for ethical banking.
 Triodos is uniquely transparent about everything and has an extensive ethical investment policy, only investing in businesses and charities that it judges to be of social or ecological benefit.
 Monzo is also named a “best buy” for current accounts.
 As well being clear about how they operate, and how their product works, Monzo also help you to better manage your finances by notifying you instantly of any changes to your account balance, suggesting cheaper alternatives and allowing you to set specific savings goals with their savings pots function.

 Switching to an ethical bank gives you the opportunity to make a stand against unethical banks and wrack up that good karma knowing that your money will not be used for negative purposes in the future.
+You have nothing to lose, the difference between the highest paying savings accounts and the rates from responsible savings institutions is closer than ever.
+This means that you won’t be losing out by saving with a provider that only invests your money in environmentally and socially beneficial projects.
 You can see from the table above, which financial providers are leading the charge for ethical current accounts.

 Triodos, Ecology and Charity Bank also top the ethical league table for Cash ISAs, with the building societies not too far behind.
 Ecology is also the most ethical mortgage provider on the market according to Ethical Consumer’s list of ethical mortgages.
 Another option for ethically minded consumers are credit unions.
 Credit unions run as financial co-operatives owned and run by their members helping those on low-incomes get affordable credit.